-Did you know le marais means “swamp” in French.
+Did you know le marais means “swamp” in English?
 It may be named after the former swampy land but it is a cultural hot spot today.
-Our guide to Le Marais neighborhood will make it easy for you to find all the local treasures!
+Our guide to Le Marais neighborhood will make it easy for you to plan where to eat, stay, and be entertained

 Once built up, Le Marais became the favorite stomping grounds of many French kings before losing its aristocratic airs during the French Revolution.
 Over the last few decades, Le Marais has evolved from a popular, working-class neighborhood into one of the chicest and most coveted districts in the entire city.